Walang Hanggan (2012 TV series): Plot summary

 Two years later, Emily and Daniel returns to the Philippines after learning that Nathan and Katerina are going to be married.
 However, Daniel fails to arrive in time to stop the wedding.
 The Guidottis eventually open their wine business to plan their own counter-strike against the Montenegros.
 Johanna learns the truth from Emily that she is adopted.
 Daniel and Katerina eventually realize that they still have feelings for each other, but Nathan is secretly watching over them.
 Henya tries to convince Marco and Emily that Daniel is their biological son.
-DNA testing confirmed positive results, but Miguel manipulates the results (because of his growing obsession to Emily) and secretly allies himself with Margaret.
+DNA testing confirmed positive results; however, due to his growing obsession of Emily, Miguel manipulates the results and secretly allies himself with Margaret.
 After the truth is eventually revealed, Daniel agrees to live in the Montenegro mansion to spend more time with Marco as his father, and Emily is reluctant to accept it.
 Margaret orders Miguel to separate Marco and Emily, but takes a nasty turn when Jane is seemingly killed in a plane bombing by Miguel's accomplice David Conde.
-With Margaret's reluctant help, Miguel manages to steal billions of money from the Guidotti Imports and the Bonifacio Bank to put into bankruptcy.
-Later on, Daniel and Miguel eventually confronts each other, but Miguel flees with the money he stole and hides from the authorities.
+With Margaret's reluctant help, Miguel manages to steal billions of money from the Guidotti Imports and the Bonifacio Bank to put the families into bankruptcy.
+Later on, Daniel and Miguel eventually confront each other, but Miguel flees with the money he stole and hides from the authorities.
 Daniel decides to leave the Montenegro mansion to take care of Emily and Henya.